Current Research Team

 Elina Hoffman, Summer 2018

-Elina is an undergraduate student at Johns Hopkins University, where she studies chemical and biomolecular engineering.
-She conducts research in the Wang Nano Energy Lab, fabricating iron-oxide nanoparticles.
-Her interests lie in green energy, and the societal impact science carries
+Elina was an undergraduate student at Johns Hopkins University, where she studied chemical and biomolecular engineering.
+She conducted research in the Wang Nano Energy Lab, fabricating iron-oxide nanoparticles.
+Her interests lie in green energy, and the societal impact science carries.

 |